vic-ma/howtodismantle.github.io/_posts/2024-01-20-Reading-and-writing-Sharepoint-lists-with-Graph-extension.md

 }
 {% endhighlight %}

 Now we simply build another data source in our project of type MsGraphCustomFunctionsList and add a new function to the list with the correct URL (replace Site ID and List ID with real values), and also add our JSon to the body.
-Please note, that we replaced the actualvalues with placeholders like $s_materialno$.
+Please note, that we replaced the actual values with placeholders like $s_materialno$.
 As the quantity column in our list is numeric the placeholder must start with d (for double): $d_quantity$.

 ![image](/assets/2024-01-20/050.png)